 \begin{proof} Let $A$ be the matrix of $L$ associated with the canonical presentation given in Theorem \ref{tsoluns}.
 From Proposition \ref{pextsca}, we see that $\eta(A)=1$.
 From Lemma \ref{letainvcom}, the value of $\eta(A)$ can be explicitly computed.
 We have to show that the canonical presentation of $L$ belongs to one of the families that is proven to be non self-similar of index $p$ in Theorem \ref{tsoluns}.
 If $s_0=s_1=s_2$ then $\eta(A)=0$, a contradiction.
 If $s_0=s_1<s_2$ then $\eta(A)=1$ implies $\vep_1(s_0+s_2)\equiv 1$ (mod 2), so that $\vep_1 = 1$, as desired.
 If $s_0<s_1 = s_2$ then $\vep_2(s_0+s_1)\equiv 1$ (mod 2), so that $\vep_2 = 1$, as desired.
-If $s_0<s_1<s_2$ then there is nothing to prove (no such $L$ is self-similar of index $p$), and the proof of the theorem is complete. \end{proof}
+Finally, if $s_0<s_1<s_2$ then there is nothing to prove, since no such $L$ is self-similar of index $p$. \end{proof}

 We expect a stronger version of Theorem \ref{tsl1tnss} to be true.